Code-Institute-Submissions/stream-one-project-5/README.md

 In the context of the functionality of the site, both the simple contact form on the Home Page and the membership form on the Join the Group page required testing to ensure that the correct validation message would be displayed.
 Both were tested with and without input in the required fields, ensuring that the failure message would be shown if any one of the required fields was left blank.
 The membership form was further tested with a variety of inputs in the 'Walking Details' fieldset, to ensure that the correct information message would be displayed if the user selected any of the inputs which had a message attached.

 The lightbox script on the Photo Galleries page was extensively tested by selecting each image in turn on a gallery and navigating through the images from it.
 This was done to ensure that the image changing function was working correctly, especially in terms of hiding the previous and next links on the first and last images in the gallery.

+All pages on the site were tested with JavaScript disabled.
+This was done to ensure that there was still an adequate degree of usability without scripts running, and also that the information messages regarding the lack of JavaScript were clear and understandable.

 During the testing process, an issue was encountered whereby white space was showing below the month switcher menu on the Photo Galleries page.
 This was only happening on the mobile stylesheet on Chrome for Android, and only when either there were more than two month links above or the explanatory paragraph appeared below.
 The testing process did not produce any explanation for this white space and so it is currently assumed to be a bug in the browser.